felipessalvatore/MyTwitterBot/README.md

 This repository started as an extension of the code of [Assigment 2](http://cs224d.stanford.edu/assignment2/index.html) from [Standford's deep leaning course on NLP](https://www.youtube.com/playlist?list=PL3FW7Lu3i5Jsnh1rnUwq_TcylNr7EkRe6).

 I used a RNN to create a [language model](http://www.fit.vutbr.cz/research/groups/speech/publi/2010/mikolov_interspeech2010_IS100722.pdf).
 The Twitter bot is based on this language model.
-The corpus that is stored in the folder "data" is the [Penn Tree Bank (PTB)](https://catalog.ldc.upenn.edu/ldc99t42) dataset.
-The idea is to use different corpora to generate more creative and fun tweets (to be done).
+There is some corpora in the folder data.
+But the default one is the [Penn Tree Bank (PTB)](https://catalog.ldc.upenn.edu/ldc99t42) dataset.
+You can use different corpora to generate more creative and fun tweets.

 Using the PTB corpus I can create wonderfull tweets like this one: